eclipse-tractusx/managed-identity-wallet/README.md

     1. Issue Status-List Credential by sending a POST request to `/api/credentials/revocations/statusListCredentialRefresh`.
 This step is temporary until the update to Ktor 2.x

-1. The two Postman collections `Cx_Base_Wallet_Acapy.postman_collection` and `Managed_Wallets_Acapy.postman_collection` are additional for debugging purposes. these collections include direct calls to the admin API of the Catena-X AcaPy instance and the Multi-tenancy AcaPy instance.
+1. The two Postman collections `Base_Wallet_Acapy.postman_collection` and `Managed_Wallets_Acapy.postman_collection` are additional for debugging purposes. these collections include direct calls to the admin API of the Base AcaPy instance and the Multi-tenancy AcaPy instance.

 1. The Postman collection `Test-Acapy-SelfManagedWallet-Or-ExternalWallet.postman_collection` sends requests to the external AcaPy instance that simulate an external wallet or self managed wallet.